soorajss1729/soorajss1729.github.io/_mathematics/mathematics.md

     }
     .toc li {
         margin: 10px 0;
+        font-weight: normal; /* Ensure no bolding */
     }
     .toc a {
         text-decoration: none;
         font-size: 1.1em;
-        text-transform: none; /* Ensure links are not in uppercase */ }
+        text-transform: none; /* Ensure links are not in uppercase */
+        font-family: inherit; /* Use the same font as the page */
+        font-weight: normal; /* Ensure no bolding */
+        color: inherit; /* Use the same color as normal text links */ }
     .toc a:hover {
         text-decoration: underline;